Holby: Wards and departments

-As of 2002, four main wards have formed the focus of storylines within the hospital.
-In Casualty, the primary location is the hospital's Emergency Department (formerly referred to as Accident and Emergency), which has its own adjoining Clinical Decisions Unit, introduced in series 25.
+In Casualty, the primary location is the hospital's Emergency Department (formerly referred to as Accident and Emergency), which has its own adjoining Clinical Decisions Unit, introduced in Series 25, Episode 4 "Only the Lonely".
+Downton and Perry psychiatric wards are shown at Holby in Series 25, Episode 23 "Place of Safety".

 Holby City is set between the hospital's Acute Assessment Unit (ground floor), and Keller (third floor) and Darwin (sixth floor) wards, providing General and Cardiothoracic surgical care respectively.
-Holby expanded by adding "HolbyCare", a private healthcare ward led by Michael Spence adjacent to the existing Intensive Care Unit on the fifth floor.
+Holby expanded by adding "HolbyCare", a private healthcare ward led by Michael Spence adjacent to the existing Intensive Care Unit on the fifth floor (Series 10, Episode 14 "Stolen").

 Former storylines have also focused around the hospital's Otter ward, providing pediatric care, as well as its maternity ward.
-Otter ward has not featured in the show since series 4, whilst the maternity ward ceased usage as a primary location in series 8.
-Obs & Gynae, Maternity and pediatrics are quite regularly mentioned.
-In 2004, Nightingale, a mothballed wing of the hospital, is used to perform a major heart transplant on a small girl by Connie Beauchamp and Harry Harper while the hospital burns.
+Otter ward has not featured in the show since Series 4, whilst the maternity ward ceased usage as a primary location in Series 8.

+In Casualty@Holby City, Nightingale, a mothballed wing of the hospital, is used to perform a major heart transplant on a small girl by Connie Beauchamp and Harry Harper while the hospital burns.